Wales Rugby League

 The national team took part in the 2011 Gillette Four Nations tournament against Australia, England and New Zealand.

 The under 19s contingent, consisting of players from South Wales Scorpions and North Wales Crusaders, won the bronze medal at the inaugural Commonwealth Rugby League Championships, which took place in June 2014 in Glasgow.
 The gold medal was won by Papua New Guinea, with Australia winning silver.

-Former France and England head coach, John Kear, took over from Iestyn Harris as national head coach on 16 July 2014, a role he will undertake alongside his coaching role at Championship side Batley.
+Former France and England head coach, John Kear, took over from Iestyn Harris as national head coach on 16 July 2014, a role he undertook alongside his coaching role at Championship side Batley.
 His first games in charge were during the European Championships in Autumn 2014.
+Following the resignation of John Kear in June 2025, former Wales U16 Head Coach Paul Berry was named as the new Head Coach of the Men's National side, assisted by former international Damien Gibson and assistant U16 coach Liam Bostock.

 Wales qualified for the 2017 World Cup in Australia, through beating Italy away in a playoff for the 2nd European spot.
 By finishing 2nd in the 2018 European Championship behind France and defeating Ireland 30–8 in Wrexham, they earned automatic qualification for the 2021 World Cup in England.
 Wales will also field a wheelchair side in the accompanying tournament.
 In 2019 they took part in the Rugby League World Cup 9s tournament in Australia.